Vegetable Production System: Lighting system

 In addition to this lighting system, Veggie also uses opaque bellows to obstruct external sources of light.

 Bellows enclosure

 The bellows enclosure controls the flow and pressure of air within the container.
 The bellows are made from a fluorinated polymer and connected to the lighting system at its top and a baseplate at its bottom.
 Power and cooling is provided to the hardware that powers the bellows by ExPRESS Racks.
 Although the bellows regulate air flow and air pressure, temperature and humidity are left controlled by the surrounding environment of the Veggie module.

 Reservoir

 The reservoir of the Veggie module contains and provides water to the plant pillows in which plants grow.
 The plant pillows contain all other material such as fertilizer and seeds for the plant to grow.
-Seeds are oriented inside the sticky plant pillow so that their roots will grow downwards into the substrate provided by the plant pillow and that their stems will grow upwards outside of the plant pillow.
+Seeds are oriented inside the sticky plant pillow so that their roots will grow downward into the substrate provided by the plant pillow and their stems will grow upward outside of the plant pillow.